Alternative Dispute Resolution

 How are religious beliefs protected in the workplace?
 What qualifies as a religion or a religious belief or practice?

-Undocumented Workers' Employment Rights
+Undocumented Workers' Employment and Paid Leave Rights

 With a few exceptions, undocumented workers enjoy all of the legal rights and remedies provided by both Federal and California law.